KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Recommendation: Found `axios` in file `urbancity.js`: Replace it with built-in fetch.
 3. Recommendation: Found `axios` in file `directionsApi.js`: Replace it with built-in fetch.
+4. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-CalDAV by MMRIZE](https://github.com/MMRIZE/MMM-CalDAV)